grain-lang/grain-lang.org/src/stdlib/int64.md

 title: Int64
 ---

-Utilities for working with the Int64 type.
+Operations on the Int64 type.

 ```grain
 import Int64 from 'int64'